DERHAEUPTLING/contao-lazy-images/README.md

 Lazyloading images improves the website performance.
 Images no longer block the window.onload event. <br>
 Visible images in the viewport are loaded first and therefore faster.

+To prevent the website reflow whenever an image is loaded a the placeholder protects the place the image would take.

+Several Options are available:
+- Transparent placeholder
-To prevent the website reflow a tiny transparent data:image placeholder with the correct aspect ratio is inlined.
+a tiny transparent data:image placeholder with the correct aspect ratio is inlined.
+- Thumbnail placeholder
+- Intrinsic ratio (no placeholder)
+- Intrinsic ratio + thumbnail placeholder

 ## Why preventing the reflow